intel/pepc/docs/pepc-pmqos.rst

    Specify individual package numbers or ranges (e.g., '0,2-4').
 Use 'all' for all packages.

 **--core-siblings** *CORE_SIBLINGS*
-   Specify core sibling indices (CPUs sharing the same core) as individual indices or ranges.
-For example, if a core includes CPUs 2 and 3, index '0' refers to CPU 2, and index '1' refers to CPU 3.
-   Applies only to online CPUs, as Linux lacks topology details for offline CPUs.
-If CPU 2 is offline, index '0' refers to CPU 3.
-On Intel processors with hyper-threading, this is often used to offline hyperthreads.
+   Core siblings are CPUs sharing the same core.
+The list can include individual core sibling indices or index ranges.
+For example, if a core includes CPUs 3 and 4, sibling index 0 refers to CPU 3 and index 1 refers to CPU 4.
+This option can only be used to reference online CPUs, because Linux does not provide topology information for offline CPUs.
+In the example with CPUs 3 and 4, if CPU 3 was offline, then index 0 would refer to CPU 4 and index 1 would be invalid.

 **--module-siblings** *MODULE_SIBLINGS*
-   Specify module sibling indices (CPUs sharing the same module) as individual indices or ranges.
-   For example, if a module includes CPUs 4, 5, 6, and 7, index '0' refers to CPU 4, index '1' to CPU 5,
-   and index '3' to CPU 7.
-Applies only to online CPUs, as Linux lacks topology details for offline CPUs.
-If CPU 5 is offline, index '1' refers to CPU 6.
+   Module siblings are CPUs sharing the same module.
+The list can include individual module sibling indices or index ranges.
+For example, if a module includes CPUs 3, 4, 5, and 6, index 0 refers to CPU 3, index 1 refers to CPU 4, and index 2 refers to CPU 5, and index 3 refers to CPU 6.
+This option can only be used to reference online CPUs, because Linux does not provide topology information for offline CPUs.
+In the example with CPUs 3, 4, 5 and 6, if CPU 4 was offline, then index 1 would refer to CPU 5, index 2 would refer to CPU 6, and index 3 would be invalid.

 Subcommand *'info'*
 ===================